mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 but the very challenging knot in my leg glute is as stubborn as I am.
 That niggle will be carried over to [next week](challenge2023-16weeksout).

-This is the first week that I can confidently say COVID is in my rearview mirror.
+This is the first week that I can confidently say **COVID is in my rearview mirror**.

 The weather has been colder than normal; we had snow on [Tuesday](javascript:flick('tue');) and hail on [Thursday](javascript:flick('thu');).